Last date modified: 2026-Jun-12

 - Identification

-Users can adjust Custom Analysis fields at any point before running or re‑running analyses.
+Users can adjust Custom insight information at any point before running or re‑running analyses.
 Supported actions include:

 - Editing prompt descriptions

-- Viewing the Custom fields in the Viewer panel next to your documents.
+- Viewing the Custom insights in the Viewer panel next to the documents

 Feature documentation